-(a) A healthier environment and enhanced liveability - sending less organic waste to landfill will reduce greenhouse gases and associated odour, be less attractive to vermin, produce less contaminated water and reduce local traffic movements and congestion.

-- (b) Recovery of resources the recovery of resources from waste would result in less pressure on existing (and new) landfills, which could predominately be used to manage waste that cannot be avoided or recycled. - (c) Landfill concentration of waste into selected landfills will provide opportunities to cost effectively recover landfill gasses for energy production. - (d) FOGO recovery the increase in recovery of FOGO waste will: - (i) create quality compost and related products; and - (ii) reduce landfill gas production. - (e) Increased efficiencies in waste processing and disposal aggregating organic waste processing across participating Councils will assist suppliers in maintaining efficiencies.
-This will also incentivise investment in new organic waste processing technology and facilities, which will lead to further environmental benefits.
+- (a) A healthier environment and enhanced liveability sending less waste to landfill will reduce greenhouse gases, be less attractive to vermin, produce less contaminated water and reduce local traffic movements and congestion. - (b) Recovery of resources the recovery of resources from waste would result in less pressure on existing (and new) landfills, which could predominately be used to manage waste that cannot be avoided or recycled. - (c) Landfill- concentration of waste into regional landfills will provide opportunity to cost effectively recover landfill gasses for energy production. - (d) Increased efficiencies in waste processing and disposal aggregating waste processing across participating Councils will assist suppliers in maintaining efficiencies.
+This will also incentivise investment in new waste processing technology and facilities, which will lead to further environmental benefits.
+With respect to waste disposal, increased processing efficiencies will decrease the volume of waste that would otherwise be disposed of throughout the participating Councils, and improved landfill facilities will avoid the fragility and inefficiencies of old, small and unreliable council-specific landfills.